serhei/bunsen/doc/repo-schema.md

 - `origin_host`: hostname or other identifier for the machine which generated this testrun.
 - `pass_count`: number of passing testcases.
 - `fail_count`: number of failing testcases.

+In addition:
+- `problems`: only present if the testrun was not validated by the parser.
+Documents any missing/unknown important fields.
+This allows testruns that are not yet correctly handled by the parser to be added to the repo and fixed later.

 TODO: Certain fields are *configuration fields* which identify the software configuration being tested.
 Describe how to distinguish these fields from non-configuration metadata such as `pass_count`.
 Additional configuration fields, e.g. `kernel_version`, `elfutils_version`, are added where relevant.